Colorado law defines the crime of disorderly conduct as behavior such as

 2. What are the penalties?

-Under Colorado law, the penalty / punishment / jail time that you can face if you are convicted of breach of public peace varies depending on the conduct that led to the conviction.
+Under Colorado law, the penalty / punishment / jail time you can face if you are convicted of breach of public peace varies depending on the conduct that led to the conviction.

 If you are charged with a Petty Offense in Colorado, you can be punished2 by: